planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ## Step 2: Appearance

-This is what others see when they meet the character.
+What others see when they meet the character.
 These are adventurers so make them stand out!
 Look to this section later when you need to introduce them to others in-game.
 Appearances are freeform but try to include their apparent age, gender, and a distinctive feature to